Federal employees share why public service is important to them

 In short, public servants see their work as important for a wide range of reasons—from helping to uphold our democracy to making one person’s day slightly better.
 But no matter why federal employees find their work important, they have all committed their lives to public service—and that is worth honoring.

-Public Service Recognition Week is from May 2-8 this year.
-Visit our website for simple, low-cost resources that can help you and your organization celebrate, and sign up to receive event updates and materials.
+Public Service Recognition Week is from May 2-8, 2021.
+Visit our website for simple, low-cost resources that can help you and your organization celebrate, and sign up to receive event updates and materials for next year’s celebration.

 To share your own experiences of working in the federal government and why public service is important to you, take the #IServeBecause survey here.